Nimblesafe Help

 1. Open the Incidents module.

 2. Create a new record.
+It opens in Draft.

 3. Confirm the reporting details such as Reporting Person, Date Reported, Date Occurred, and Location.